xyzvikram/weather-app/README.md

 # 🌦 Weather App

-A simple weather application built using *HTML, CSS, and JavaScript*.
+A simple weather application built using HTML, CSS, and JavaScript.
 It fetches live weather data from the *OpenWeatherMap API* based on the city name entered by the user.

 ---